-It’s also been proven the planning ahead improves productivity and that your chances to accomplish something in the less amount of time possible radically increase with a good planning.
+It’s also been proven that planning ahead improves productivity and that your chances to accomplish something in the less amount of time possible radically increase with good planning.
 In other words, you’re much more productive if you know where you’re going.

 What Can This Method Do For You?

 Just think of it for a second.
 You will spend waaay less time worrying about the end result (fearing that you’re wasting time or efforts – if you’ve heard that constant, annoying voice in your head repeating ‘you’re gonna fail, this is not working’ you know what it feels like) if you know exactly why you’re doing what you’re doing.
 And this might sound common sense at first but bear with me.